 At first glance, the region's governments seem to be on board with long-term neighborly solutions.
 In 2010, Turkmen officials brokered an agreement to construct a natural gas pipeline through Turkmenistan, Afghanistan, Pakistan, and India.
 This year, the Uzbek government inaugurated a rail line that connects the north of Afghanistan to Uzbekistan.
 Not to be outdone, Pakistani President Asif Ali Zardari proposed developing a fast cargo train line to connect Pakistan to Iran via Afghanistan.
 He billed it as a win-win-win megaproject that would boost the economy of every country involved.

 But if a harmonious regional solution seems too good to be true, that is because it is.
 In the past decade, several multilateral initiatives have flopped.
-At an economic summit in 2005, upbeat delegates from
+At an economic summit in 2005, upbeat delegates from six of Afghanistan's neighboring states pledged to support Afghanistan's reconstruction with mutual initiatives on trade, energy, security, and counternarcotics.
+Privately, UN officials admitted that backroom discussions were tense and unproductive.

 - Full website and iPad access